Archiving web pages

 Most software that deals with web archiving uses a standardized file format called a WARC file to store archived web pages.
 To host a web archive on Ace Archive, you’ll need to:

-1. Use specialized software to generate a WARC archive for a website.
+1. Use special software to generate a WARC archive for a website.

 2. Host that WARC file on Ace Archive.

-3. In the artifact, include a link to a different site that allows users to browse the site archived by the WARC file.
+3. In the artifact, include a link to ReplayWeb.page to allows users to browse the site archived by the WARC file.

 Generating a web archive